NokNokMLS/BigDoorWyamBlog/input/posts/2018-02-12-where-i-live-john-naughton-krakow-rzaska.md

 **What are you doing here?**

-I am working with BigDoor24.pl, trying to make life easier for expats living and planning to visit Poland, and at the same time, teaching  my trilingual toddler that I can't understand all of her new words.
+I am working with BigDoor24.pl, trying to make life easier for expats living in and planning to visit Poland, and at the same time, teaching  my trilingual toddler that I can't understand all of her new words.

 **What's your best tip for people looking to buy /rent/get a home loan?**

 Use BigDoor24.pl !

-_**Other useful links**_
+**_Other useful links_**

 https://en.wikipedia.org/wiki/Rz%C4%85ska